top of page

 The noun 'defense' finds its etymological roots in the Latin word 'defensio,' which is derived from the verb 'defendere.'
 In Latin, 'de' means 'down from' or 'away from,' and 'fendere' means 'to strike' or 'to repel.'
 Therefore, the etymology of 'defense' embodies the concept of repelling or warding off harm, danger, or attack.
 It signifies the act or process of protecting oneself, others, or something valuable from various forms of threat.
 Over time, 'defense' has evolved to encompass a broad range of strategies and measures aimed at safeguarding against adversity, reflecting its Latin origins centered on repelling and protecting against harm.

-Find the meaning of defense
+Find the correct meaning of the noun defense:

 Try Again!